hypertrack/perseus/README.md

 ## Usage

-You'd be using Atlas in one of 2 ways:
+You'd be using Perseus in one of 2 ways:

 1. Start afresh with no data, One would acquire a `trip_summary` or `LineString` geoJSON; either paste the JSON as text in the text field, or upload one of the JSON type through the file input field.
 Once validated, `Update` button, would close the modal, and plot the location data on to the map
-2. Atlas is loaded with a gist URL.
-In such scenario, Atlas would fetch the json from the gist (both public gists, and private gists are supported) and update the text field.
+2. Perseus is loaded with a gist URL.
+In such scenario, Perseus would fetch the json from the gist (both public gists, and private gists are supported) and update the text field.
 Once validated, `Update` button, would close the modal, and plot the location data on to the map. <br/> The gist url can be supplied as a [URL search parameter](https://developer.mozilla.org/en-US/docs/Web/API/URLSearchParams) `gist`. <br/> Eg: `https://hypertrack.github.io/atlas/?gist=https://gist.github.com/SahRckr/c6ee0dd9b7bd605f8ca9d9b43561387d`

 The validation of input will prohibit the input overlay to close and list out known problems in the input.